bebrunn/Predicting-Policy-Rate-Changes-from-Central-Bank-Minutes/README.md

 # Predicting Policy Rate Changes from Central Bank Minutes Using Machine Learning
 **Evidence from the Czech Republic (1998–2024)**

-This repository contains the code and resources used for my Master's thesis.
-It explores the use of transfer learning to predict policy rate changes based on sentiment extracted from the Czech National Bank (CNB) minutes.
+This repository holds the code and resources used to create the sentiment indices for my Master's thesis.

 ## Repository Structure